Quest Magazine - Home

 PRINCE2

-The project is driven by the business case, describing the organisation’s justification, commitment and rationale for the deliverable (or outcome).
-This case is reviewed regularly to ensure that the business objectives (which may change) are being met.
-PRINCE2 enables projects to have an organised and controlled start, middle and end, with a series of processes that cover all necessary activities.
+The driving force behind the project is the business case, which outlines the organisation’s justification, commitment, and rationale for the deliverable (or outcome).
+This case undergoes regular reviews to ensure alignment with potentially changing business objectives.
+PRINCE2 ensures projects have a structured and controlled beginning, middle, and end, with processes covering all necessary activities.

-The project manager organises and controls the project team, which actually does the work.
-The customer pays for the project, the user will use its outcome, while suppliers (or specialists) have the expertise to carry it out.
+The project manager is responsible for organising and controlling the project team, which carries out the actual work.
+The customer funds the project, the user utilises its outcome, and suppliers (or specialists) bring the necessary expertise.

-All will be represented on the project board to ensure that the right outcome is delivered within budget, on time and to the appropriate quality.
-Project assurance provides an independent view of how the project is progressing.
+All stakeholders are represented on the project board to ensure the project delivers the right outcome, within budget, on time, and to the required quality.
+Project assurance offers an independent perspective on project progress.

 GET CERTIFIED.
 VIRTUALLY.
 ANYWHERE … WITH APMG INTERNATIONAL